mharbaugh0/CS2820-All/README.md

 <b> Sprint 2 distribution: </b>

-- Weipeng: Step 5
+- Weipeng:(illness)
 - Matt: Step 3
-- Dell: Step 2&3
+- Dell: Step 2& 5
-- Esteban: Step 4
+- Esteban: Step 4 & 3
 - All: Step 1&6

 Diagrams and design documents for Sprint 2:

 <br>
-For Sprint 2, Matt and Dell designed the algorithm for the implementation of the ChannelVisualization class by overriding the following methods in visualizationObject abstract class:
+For Sprint 2, Matt and Esteban designed the algorithm for the implementation of the ChannelVisualization class by overriding the following methods in visualizationObject abstract class:

 - createHeader(), which now creates a description object that contains the title and correct formatting.